- BIO 094 or test out

 Repeat steps for each year of application.

-Step I: Application process (Due March 1)
+Step I: Application process (Submit all by March 1)

 - Complete a Nursing Information Session between September 1, and February 28.

-- An online ECC application for admission
+- Online ECC application for admission

 - Official high school transcripts or equivalency